2001–02 USM Alger season

 In the 2001–02 season, USM Alger is competing in the Super Division for the 22nd time, as well as the Algerian Cup.
 It is their 7th consecutive season in the top flight of Algerian football.
 They will be competing in Ligue 1, the African Cup Winners' Cup and the Algerian Cup.

 Squad list

-Players and squad numbers last updated on 1 September 2001.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Players and squad numbers last updated on 1 July 2002.Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.